martinguerrero89/Dream_Deconv_Challenge_Team_DA505/README.md

 3. Installation time

-The expected installation time on a AMD Ryzen 7 with 32Gb running Linux OS is
+The expected installation time on a AMD Ryzen 7 with 32Gb running Linux OS is about 10min

- 1m (install base R) + 3m (packages) + github

 ### Usage Script Mode: